Passport documents required

 - you cannot answer the security questions for the renewal form.

-All applications must be lodged in person (including renewals).
+All clients lodging the Application for an Australian Passport Overseas (PC8) form must apply in person.
 For child applications, one parent must lodge the application in person.
 It does not matter if the parent is an Australian citizen.
 Children aged 16 and 17 years old must also attend the interview with one parent.